-A taco kit is the perfect meal train idea.
+A taco kit is the perfect Meal Train idea.
 All you have to do is buy, prepare, and deliver all the favorite fixings for tacos.
-We suggest making a big crockpot of either chicken or carnitas taco meat and then bring corn and flour tortillas, a bag of shredded cheese, a small container of sour cream, salsa, guacamole, washed and dried cilantro, and a bag of tortilla chips.
+We suggest making a big pot of either chicken or carnitas taco meat and then bring corn and flour tortillas, a bag of shredded cheese, a small container of sour cream, salsa, guacamole, washed and dried cilantro, and a bag of tortilla chips.

 Potential sides: Chips and guacamole

-Great for vegan families!
-If you don’t eat vegan yourself, you may not know what to serve.
 This strawberry salad is a great meal to bring to new parents or someone recovering from surgery because it’s so full of nutrients.
 As it’s a bit lighter, you may consider this for a lunch recipe.
 Add a plant-based protein for something more substantial.
-See the recipe
+See the recipe.

-Potential sides: Air-fried bananas chips, bread and vegan butter
+Potential sides: Air-fried bananas chips, bread and butter

 Potential sides: Side salad, asparagus or green beans, bread and butter